pazmiller/Scrimba-passwordGenerator/README.md

-Scrima's password generator project in its simplest form.
+Scrimba's Password Generator project in its simplest form.